fogus/spiel/pyramidenspiel/quux/README.markdown

  * Based on color shown
  * Moves number of spaces ortho equal to its pips
- * If no legal moves remain then you can use the remaining moves on another pyramid
+ * If no legal moves then you must pass
- * If you can move, you must move, except in home row where you must move sideways but can choose to reserve moves if you can only move forward
+ * If you can move, you must move
  * A pile of pyramids or a segment can move, as long as the color at the base of the moving pile matches the color on the die